emmahsax/Introduction-to-LightTable/.github/issue_template.md

 <details><summary>General Question or Concern</summary>

   ## What's your question or comment?

+  > A clear and concise question or comment.
 Please add as much context as possible.

 </details>